 Approaching the ‘higher mound’ and the “so beautiful valley” of Buttermere beyond

 You can see in the picture above that the grassy ridge gives the impression of a route down into the valley, but the ‘higher mound’ hides the dangers beyond.
-It is not known what the visibility was on the day; we know Gudrun could see the “so beautiful valley” of Buttermere from Dale Head, but low clouds can come and go so quickly here in the Lakes.
+It is not known what the visibility was on the day; we know Gudrun could see the “so beautiful valley” of Buttermere from Dale Head, but low clouds can come and go so quickly here in the Lake District.
 Looking at the weather archives for 1963, good weather was recorded on the 7th and 8th April, however, Tuesday 9th was dull and wet as a complex system of low pressure moved northwards over the country.
 While heavy rain was recorded mainly in the south and north Wales, snow or sleet fell in northern England and Scotland.

 The “river and the road” in Gatesgarth Dale from the ‘higher mound’